 Sherwin-Williams Emerald Urethane Trim Enamel

 As one of Sherwin-Williams’ newest formulations, the Emerald line of water-based paints is described as “a finish that withstands wear and tear and goes on in fewer coats.”
-Emerald Urethane Trim Enamel comes highly recommended from professionals for painting kitchen cabinets, but they warn that using the wrong brushes and rollers or poor technique yields subpar results with spotty coverage and brush marks.
+Emerald Urethane Trim Enamel comes highly recommended from professionals for painting and refacing kitchen cabinets, but they warn that using the wrong brushes and rollers or poor technique yields subpar results with spotty coverage and brush marks.
 Take your time and do it by the book when using this paint (including the appropriate cure time), and you’ll get professional results.
 Sheens run from satin to gloss.
-Reface your kitchen cabinets yourself with our help.
-Here’s how!

 Sherwin-Williams ProClassic Alkyd Interior Enamel

 For painting your kitchen cabinets, the best paint is one that’s consistently easy to apply.
 ProClassic Alkyd Interior Enamel is a traditional oil-based paint that when fully cured (21 to 30 days), provides a harder, more durable finish than latex or acrylic paints.
+This paint makes it less likely you’l have to make repairs to the surface of your kitchen cabinets.
 As an oil-based, high-quality paint, it also provides superior leveling (fewer brush marks) and coverage properties.
 Achieve the best results from practicing patience and applying two to three coats for a long-lasting finish.
 Sherwin-Williams ProClassic Alkyd Interior Enamel comes in satin and semi-gloss.
-Learn about 9 easy repairs you can make on your kitchen cabinets.

 Sherwin-Williams ProClassic Interior Waterbased Acrylic-Alkyd